rsavin/VkToTelegram/README.md

 # VkToTelegram

-The pipe between VK public communities and Telegram messenger.
+The pipe between VK.com communities and Telegram messenger.
 It checks VK communities walls every minute and sends new posts to the Telegram users.